 Community Meeting Room

 - Room Amenities: Large Capacity Coffee Pot, Sink/Hot Water/Paper Towels, Restrooms, Piano, DVD Player, Wi-Fi, PC Multi-Media Projector, Erasable White Board , Silver Screen, Easel (provide own paper pad), Podium, Clock, Flag, Chairs & Tables, Art Exhibits and Displays

 Adjacent to the Auburn Library is the Garden Theater.
 Garden Theater reservations and maintenance are handled through Placer County Facility Services Parks and Grounds division.
 For details, please visit the Placer County Facility Services, Parks and Grounds Division page.

 About the Branch

-The Auburn Library offers a variety of reading areas, new carpeting, a friendly giant stuffed snake and oversized storybook chair; expanded teen seating area, a Local History collection, and a popular community room that features monthly art displays, Friends of the Library Noon programs, and ongoing events.
+The Auburn Library offers a variety of reading areas, puppets and toys for imaginative play, an oversized storybook chair; expanded teen seating area, a Local History collection, and a popular community room that features monthly art displays, Friends of the Library Noon programs, and ongoing events.

 Branch Manager: Tony Carmack

 Auburn Library History